Hanyang University: ERICA

 The ERICA (Education Research Industry Cluster at Ansan) campus is located in Ansan, Gyeonggi Province, approximately 40 km south of Seoul.
 In 2009, the ERICA campus of Hanyang University was designated as a government-supported public bicycle pilot school and received donations of infrastructure and bicycles, including public bicycle systems and storage stations.
 Since 2022, there are not public bicycle storage stations.
 ERICA Campus is home to 9 colleges and 42 departments.
 The ERICA Campus is known for a program known as the Education Research Industry Cluster Program, which is intended to develop vocational skills.
 The ERICA Campus has three on-campus dormitories and four operational school cafeterias.
 It has a lake park which has fountains.
 It also has an ecological park.
 Students at the ERICA Campus mainly used Seoul Subway Line 4, but the Shinansan Line is expected to open soon.
-Although it was originally scheduled to open in April 2025, the opening has been delayed to late 2026 or early 2027.
+Although it was originally scheduled to open in April 2025, Delays in land compensation and permits, as well as issues related to accidents and supply disruptions, are increasing the likelihood that the opening will be pushed to after 2030.